amason13/amason13.github.io/_posts/2018-04-12-Reinforcement-Learning.md

 ### Project Brief:

-Build a Q-learning agent capable of learning to complete a task in the domain of your choice.
+To build a Q-learning agent capable of learning to complete a task in the domain of your choice, produce a project report outlining your approach and findings.

 ### Approach: